NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 > [!Important]
 > Give the package an identifier that's unique across nuget.org or whatever package source you're using.

-You can also set the optional properties, such as `Title`, `PackageDescription`, and `PackageTags`, as described in [Controlling dependency assets](../consume-packages/package-references-in-project-files.md#controlling-dependency-assets) and [NuGet metadata properties](/dotnet/core/tools/csproj#nuget-metadata-properties).
+You can also set the optional properties, such as `Title`, `PackageDescription`, and `PackageTags`, as described in [MSBuild pack targets](../reference/msbuild-targets.md#pack-target), [Controlling dependency assets](../consume-packages/package-references-in-project-files.md#controlling-dependency-assets), and [NuGet metadata properties](/dotnet/core/tools/csproj#nuget-metadata-properties).

-> [!Note]
+> [!NOTE]
 > For packages built for public consumption, pay special attention to the **PackageTags** property, as tags help others find your package and understand what it does.

 For details on declaring dependencies and specifying version numbers, see [Package versioning](../reference/package-versioning.md).
 It is also possible to surface assets from dependencies directly in the package by using the `<IncludeAssets>` and `<ExcludeAssets>` attributes.
-See [Controlling dependency assets](../consume-packages/package-references-in-project-files.md#controlling-dependency-assets).
+For more information, seee [Controlling dependency assets](../consume-packages/package-references-in-project-files.md#controlling-dependency-assets).

 ## Choose a unique package identifier and setting the version number